hippopotamus-prime/interlopers/README.md

 # Interlopers
-> Space Invaders inspired game for PalmOS
+> An open source game for PalmOS inspired by Space Invaders

 ## Overview
 Interlopers is inspired by the classic Space Invaders, but